biocorecrg/ExOrthist/README.md

 - **FakeTranscripts-${species}-vB.gtf**: GTF file where a fake transcript for each of the not-annotated exons is introduced.
 ExOrthist first maps the upstream and downstream exons (which must be provided in the input) to the annotated transcripts.
 When both exons exactly match the same transcript, this becomes the template of the fake transcript to which the non-annotated exon is added; otherwise, ExOrthist uses partial matches of the upstream or downstream exon to identify the template transcript.
 ExOrthist prioritizes fake transcripts where both the matching upstream and downstream exons are coding exons.
 - **LOG_FakeTranscripts-${species}-vB.tab**: it contains info of the mapping of non-annotated exons to the relative fake transcript.

 ExOrthist provides the possibility to subset the exon orthology files based on reclustering information.
 This step is performed when a file with orthologous pairs from all species pairwise combinations is provided with the **--orthopairs argument** [[see Facultative inputs](#facultative-inputs)].
-In that case, an extra "reclustering"" folder is saved to the output folder directory, with the following files:
+In that case, an extra "reclustering"" folder is saved to the output folder directory with the following files:
 **output/reclustering/:**

 - **reclustered*genes*${species_pair}.tab**: orthogroups reclustered according to species pairwise orthologs.